-Parameter Summary of Effects Specific Fish ladder construction would result in earthmoving activities which have the potential to result Conductivity in localized erosion and soil loss including potential soil constituents (e.g., salts and alkalis) that can contribute to salinity and therefore specific conductivity measurements in the Weber River.
+Summary of Effects Fish ladder construction would result in earthmoving activities which have the potential to result ity in localized erosion and soil loss including potential soil constituents (e.g., salts and alkalis) the can contribute to salinity and therefore specific conductivity measurements in the Weber River.
 Erosion control measures and other BMPs (e.g., silt fences, etc.) as required by permitting authorities would be implemented to reduce sediment delivery to the Weber River during construction.
 In addition, the total area of earthmoving activities for fish ladder construction would be approximately 0.8 percent of the river area (the Weber River and a 25-foot buffer on either side) from the diversion dam area where fish ladder construction would occur to the downstream end of the Project powerhouse.
-During the release of boater flows to satisfy REC-9, specific conductivity in the bypassed reach of the Weber River is likely to temporarily decrease as a result of higher flows (up to approximately 320 cfs) in the bypassed reach diluting the flaws provided on four occessions), and is also limited anotically.
-That is, downstream of the nows provided on four occasions), and is also infinited spatially.
-That is, downstream of the that point Dissolved Based on field studies conducted in 2016 and 2017 the Project currently contributes benefits to Oxygen DO in the river.
-The Project appears to exert a stabilizing influence on DO fluctuations across oxygen the system from sampling point WR01 to WR04 as well as increasing DO concentrations at the downstream end of the Project powerhouse (WR04).
-Increased DO concentrations at the downstream end of the Project powerhouse are likely a result of water turbulence in the pipeline followed by water turbulence in the turbine.
-This effect is expected to continue into the future because the configuration of the Project would remain largely the same between the current condition and the proposed action.
-Further, implementation of PM&E measure REC-9 is likely to increase DO concentrations in the bypassed reach during the release of boater flows.
-This is largely a result of increased water turbulence during the boater flow events.
-This effect would not exceed approximately 16 hours per year (four boater flows provided on four occasions) and would likely occur between approximately late April and early July depending on the runoff in any given year and Project operational factors.
+During the release of boater flows to satisfy REC-9, specific conductivity in the bypassed reach of the Weber River is likely to temporarily decrease as a result of higher flows (up to approximately 320 cfs) in the bypassed reach diluting the salinity of the water.
+This effect would not exceed approximately 16 hours per year (four boater flows provided on four occasions), and is also limited spatially.
+That is, downstream of the powerhouse, the dilution effect would cease as the Project water is released back to the river at that point.